Letdown2491/waypoint-gtk/docs/TROUBLESHOOTING.md

 2. Find the destination with failed backups
 3. Click the destination to view details
 4. Use the "Retry Failed" button to retry all failed backups
-5. Check logs if failures persist: `journalctl -u waypoint-helper | grep backup`
+5. Check logs if failures persist: `sudo tail -100 /var/log/waypoint-scheduler/current | grep backup`

 ## Polkit Authentication Issues